Find out what estate agents do, how much they cost and what you should ask them when buying or selling a home.

 Is the agent a member of the National Association of Estate Agents and/or an ombudsman scheme?

 There are 4 main types of estate agency contract.

-This type of contract means the estate agent in the contract is the only one allowed to sell your home during the time agreed in the contract.
+In a sole agency contract, only the agent named in the contract can sell your home in the agreed time in the contract.